Ashwin7mak/qbui/ui/README.md

 ```
 See more about this at https://github.com/creationix/nvm

+*Note:* Don't have Zsh?
+That's ok.
+You can use the command `nvm use` when you are in the `qbui/ui` directly
+to automatically switch to the correct version of Node.

 #### Install Node and configure global node modules

 * Install node.js (v4.2.x or higher, as of 2/1/2016, v5.5.0 is not fully tested with qbui) from the [Node.js site](http://nodejs.org/)